Toloka/docs/en/toloka-kit/reference/toloka.client.project.template_builder.view.TextViewV1.md

 For more information, see [view.text](https://toloka.ai/docs/template-builder/reference/view.text).

     Attributes:
         content: The text.
-To insert a new line, use ` `.
+To insert a new line, use `\n`.

     Example:
 ```python